MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads.zh-cn/Demos/demo-set-up-site-recovery-vms-ppgs-azure-to-azure.md

     Connect-AzAccount
     ```

-1. 选择 Azure 订阅。 使用 `Get-AzSubscription` cmdlet 获取你有权访问的 Azure 订阅的列表。 使用 `Set-AzContext` cmdlet 选择要使用的 Azure 订阅。
+1. Select your Azure subscription.
+Use the <ph id="ph1">`Get-AzSubscription`</ph> cmdlet to get the list of Azure subscriptions you have access to.
+Select the Azure subscription to work with using the <ph id="ph1">`Set-AzContext`</ph> cmdlet.

     ```azurepowershell
     Set-AzContext -SubscriptionId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"